Vehicle Theft per Capita in New Haven

 C- | A+ | D | F |

 New Haven is lower versus other cities of the same size for vehicle theft.
-The table below compares crime in cities with comparable overall population in the city‘s boundaries.
+The table below compares vehicle theft in cities with comparable overall population.

 Similar City | Overall Crime Grade | Violent Crime Grade | Property Crime Grade | Vehicle Theft Crime Grade |